-This beautiful lake is surrounded by granite boulders, but it’s easy to get on the water with your kayak.
+Granite boulders surround this beautiful lake, but it’s easy to get on the water with your kayak.
 This is a popular getaway for many people who live in the Phoenix area to escape the summer heat.

 There are many other activities at Watson Lake, including fishing, hiking, and rock climbing, to name a few.
-The rock formations are what define this lake, and it’s a stunning place to kayak.
+The rock formations define this lake, and it’s a stunning place to kayak.